 Pacific School of Religion and the Graduate Theological Union accord all the rights under the law to students who are declared independent.
 No one outside the institution shall have access to nor will the institution disclose any information from students’ education records without the written consent of students except to personnel within the institution, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
 All these exceptions are permitted under the Act.

-Within the Graduate Theological Union community, only those members, individually or collectively, acting in the students’ educational interest are allowed access to student education records.
-These members include personnel in the office of the Vice President for Academic Affairs and Dean (including Registrar and Assistant to the Dean, Common Registrar, Dean of Enrollment and Financial Aid Office) and the Business Office, and academic personnel within the limitations of their need to know.
+Within the Graduate Theological Union community, only those members, individually or collectively, acting in the students’ educational interest are allowed access to appropriate segments of student education records.
+These members include personnel in the office of Academic Affairs and Dean (including Registrar and Assistant to the Dean, Common Registrar), Faculty Advisors, Financial Aid Office, and the Business Office, and other academic personnel within the limitations of their need to know.

-Students may withhold Public Information by notifying the GTU Common Registrar in writing by the first registration deadline of Fall semester.
-A form for this notification is available from the Common Registrar.
+Students may withhold Public Information by notifying the GTU Common Registrar or PSR Registrar in writing by the first registration deadline of Fall semester at email@example.com or firstname.lastname@example.org respectively.
+A form for this notification is also available from the Common Registrar.
 Requests for non-disclosure will be honored by the institution for only one academic year; therefore authorization to withhold Public Information must be filed annually in the Common Registrars Office and registrar of school of affiliation.